robsiera/Fusion/docs/faq/How does Fusion work.md

 ### C. Components for distributed scenarios, working across multiple servers

-For multi-server deployments, Fusion adds:
+For multi-server deployments, using the same database on all servers, Fusion adds:

 - **Operation Framework (OF)** - Fusion's way of handling data modifications:
   - Transactional operations across servers